Disclaimer: We are not lawyers. Nothing on this website should be considered legal advice.

 Similar to Indiana, in Iowa, it is illegal to use baits, dogs or any other domesticated animal for deer hunting purposes.
 Bait is defined as salt, grain, mineral blocks, or any other natural food materials placed or transported to an area for purposes of attracting wildlife.
 It is important to note that livestock feed placed during natural agricultural activities are not considered bait.

-Kansas is a state with a long hunting heritage.
-That being said, deer baiting laws in Kansas allow for the use of bait when hunting deer, turkey on private lands.
+So what do you think; can you bait deer in kansas?
+Well, Kansas is a state with a long hunting heritage.
+That being said, deer baiting laws in Kansas allow for the use of bait when hunting turkey, deer on private lands.
 When hunting in department lands or in Walk-in Hunting Access lands baiting is prohibited.

 In Kentucky, baiting is prohibited in all Wildlife Management Areas and also in the Big South Fork National River.
-In addition to these areas, the use of bait is prohibited in the recreational area, Daniel Boone National Forest.
+In addition to these areas, ky deer hunting regulations said that the use of bait is prohibited in the recreational area, Daniel Boone National Forest.
 Jefferson National Forest and land between the lakes.
 Also, you cannot use bait in state parks open for hunting.
+Deer baiting in all public lands and parks is illegal.

 The deer baiting laws in Louisiana are pretty straightforward.
 It is illegal to use deer baits on all wildlife management areas.

 Maryland is one of the states where deer baiting is legal.
 But as is with other such states there is an exception.
-While baiting is legal, use of bait in state-owned lands and areas designated for the control of the Chronic Wasting Disease.
-For lovers of archery the deer baiting laws Maryland prohibit the use of bait at Liberty, Loch Raven, and Pretty Boy reservoirs.
+While baiting is legal, as per the deer baiting laws Maryland deer baiting is legal except in state-owned lands and CDW lands and in Liberty, Loch Raven, and Pretty Boy reservoirs.

 In the Alcona, Alpena, Clinton, Eaton, Ingham, Ionia, Montmorency, Oscoda, and Shiawassee counties, deer baiting is illegal.
 In all the other counties of deer baiting, laws in Michigan allow baiting on certain conditions.
 First, baiting can only be done between September 15 and January 1.
 Second, the bait used should not exceed two gallons.
 Thirdly, the area baited should be over a minimum of 10 feet by 10 feet.

 Since 1991 the Department of Natural Resources has made deer baiting in Minnesota illegal.
 As a way of controlling the spread of the Chronic Wasting Disease, baiting has been banned in most counties.
-Current deer baiting laws in Minnesota define bait as fruit, grains, hay or any other food capable of attracting deer.
+In particular deer baiting and feeding is prohibited in all South East counties as well as in Central, and North Central counties.

 Mississippi, on the other hand, has also outlawed the use of deer baits.
 The deer baiting laws in Mississippi prohibit the use of baits in the form of food in National Forests lands.
 It is also illegal to use bait when hunting any wild animal.
 As per the law, liquid scents are not classified as lures.